- This post contains affiliate links. Read more here.

 Best for One-Cat Households: Smarty Pear Leo’s Loo Too Covered Automatic Self-Cleaning Cat Litter Box

 Leo’s Loo Two comes in one color (white) with a choice of gray, green, blue, or pink entrance trim.
-Reviewers praise the unit’s clear, simple manual controls and convenient LED lighting (so you, and the cat, can see the box at night).
+Our testers liked the unit’s clear, simple manual controls and convenient LED lighting.
 It also has an app that responds to voice commands—this is definitely the litter box for people who are into gadgets.

 For more details, check out Rover’s in-depth review of Leo’s Loo Too.